 Underlying all of this is the hard-learned lessons of product teams that many of the ideas won’t actually work as we hope, and those that could work will typically take several iterations to get to the point where they move the needle enough to be considered a business success.

-While in an custom software environment you might just be able to iterate until "the business" is satisfied with the software (or they just give up on it), in a product company, this won't fly.
+While in a custom software environment you might just be able to iterate until “the business” is satisfied with the software (or they just give up on it), in a product company, this won’t fly.

 So what to do?

 The key is to understand that the root cause of all this grief about commitments is when these commitments are made.
 They are made too early.
 They are made before we know if we can actually deliver on this obligation, and even more important, if what we deliver will actually solve the problem for the customer.

 I’ve written earlier about this situation.
 Discovery work is all about addressing these risks and answering these questions before we spend the time and money to build production-quality products.